lwindolf/lzone-cheat-sheets/cheat-sheet/Containers/Openshift.md

 ## CLI Commands

 Note: all Kubernetes commands work with the oc client.
-So also check <?add topic='Kubernetes'?>
+So also check <?add topic='kubernetes'?>

     oc login [<cluster>]
     oc projects              # List projects